contagon/evalio/README.md

 ### Datasets

 Once evalio is installed, datasets can be listed and downloaded via the CLI interface.
-For example, to list all datasets and then download a sequence from the newer-college 2020 dataset,
+For example, to list all datasets and then download a sequence from the hilti-2022 dataset,
 ```bash
 evalio ls datasets
 evalio download hilti_2022/basement_2